Beyond real blow-up: Masuda detours and complex holonomy: Example: Scalar polynomial ODEs in real and complex time

-The ODE flow near $x=\infty$, alias $u=0$ in blow-up coordinate $u:=1/x$, illustrates discrepancy-free blow-up loops $(\gamma^t,\gamma^u)$, in complex time, and their associated blow-up star, in real time.
-Indeed, theorems \ref{thmMs}, \ref{thmPoiML} below, with dummy variables $z=0$, will identify local blow-up loops $\gamma^t,\gamma^u \in \Co$, defined by simple closed loops $\fw(\gamma^u)=1$; see definition \ref{defloop}.
+The ODE flow near $x\!=\!\infty$, alias $u\!=\!0$ in blow-up coordinate $u:\!=\!1/x$, illustrates discrepancy-free blow-up loops $(\gamma^t,\gamma^u)$, in complex time, and their associated blow-up star, in real time.
+Indeed, theorems \ref{thmMs}, \ref{thmloop} below, with dummy variables $z\!=\!0$, will identify local minimal blow-up loops $\gamma^t,\gamma^u \subset \Co$, defined by simple closed loops $\fw(\gamma^u)=1$; see definition \ref{defloop}.
 Then proposition \ref{proploop} determines the winding number $\fw(\gamma^t)=m-1$ of the associated blow-up star.
 In fact, $m-1$ complex blow-up branches (red), for real $0>t\nearrow T=0$, alternate with their continuations by $m-1$ blow-down branches (blue), for real $0<t\searrow T$ after blow-up time $T$.
 See definition \ref{defstar} and figure \ref{figm34}, (b), (c) for illustration.
-In sections \ref{z=e}, \ref{Ls} below, we discuss the adaptation of these scalar considerations to the dynamics in stable leaves of blow-up; see in particular the schematic illustration in figure \ref{figm234}.
+In sections \ref{z=e}, \ref{Ls} below, we discuss the adaptation of these scalar considerations to the dynamics in stable leafs of blow-up; see in particular the schematic illustration in figure \ref{figm234}.

-Let us assume hyperbolicity of all finite equilibria $e_j$\,, in real time, i.e.\ $\Re P'(e_j)\neq0$.
+Let us assume hyperbolicity of all finite equilibria $x\!=\!e_j$\,, in real time, i.e.\ $\Re P'(e_j)\neq0$.
 In particular, all zeros $e_j$ are simple.
-In real time $t$, the equilibrium $e_j$ is a \emph{sink}, for $\Re P'(e_j)<0$, and a \emph{source} if $\Re P'(e_j)>0$.
+In real time $t$, the equilibrium $x\!=\!e_j$ is a \emph{sink}, for $\Re P'(e_j)<0$, and a \emph{source} if $\Re P'(e_j)>0$.

-We call the polynomial $P$ \emph{real} when all coefficients $p_j$ are real.
-For real polynomials, the ODE flow of \eqref{ODEP} commutes with complex conjugation.
-In particular, the ODE preserves the real axis $x\in\R$, and all equilibria are either real or occur as conjugate complex pairs.

 Under further genericity assumptions on the coefficients $p_j$ of complex polynomials $P(x)$ of degree $m$, we have studied the resulting global flows of ODE \eqref{ODEP} on the Riemann sphere $\widehat{\C}\cong\S^2$.
-See \cite{FiedlerShilnikov, FiedlerYamaguti} and the references there for complete details and related results.
-In real time $t$, we have obtained $1\,{:}\,1$ orbit equivalence to generic real-time Morse flows on the real 2-sphere $\S^2$, with a total of $m$ nondegenerate saddles and sinks $e_j$ and a single pole of order $m-2$ at infinity.
-See definition \ref{defequi} for terminology.
+In real time $t$, we have obtained $1\,{:}\,1\ C^0$ orbit equivalence to generic real-time Morse flows on the real 2-sphere $\S^2$, with a total of $m$ nondegenerate saddles and sinks $e_j$ and a single pole of order $m-2$ at infinity.
+See definition \ref{defequi} for equivalence terminology.
 See figure \ref{figm34} for cyclotomic examples of degrees $m=3,4$, where sources and blow-up orbits are colored red.
 Blue color indicates sinks and blow-down orbits towards them.